arcana-network/docs.arcana/docs/user_guides/mfa/mfa_ug.md

 ## Recovery PIN

-The last step of MFA setup requires the user to provide a 6-digit alphanumeric PIN that is used to encrypt the backup of one of the MFA constituents and store it in the Arcana ecosystem.
+The last step of MFA setup requires the user to provide a 6-digit alphanumeric PIN that is an additional recovery method for the user.

 <img src="/img/an_mfa_pin.png" alt="MFA PIN" class="an-screenshots-noeffects" width="60%"/>